MayouKurayami/KK_SetParentVR/README.md

 - **Control Mode (SetParentMode)** - Whether to use the controller to control the girl's position, animation, or both. **(Default: PositionAndAnimation)**

 - **Distance to Display Hidden Menu (MenuUpProximity)** - When the floating menu is hidden, bring the controller close to the headset within this distance to temporarily display the menu.
 Unit in meters approximately.
 Set to 0 to disable this feature **(Default:0.25)**

+- **Enable Holding Girl's Limbs with Controllers (SetControllerCollider)** - If enabled, touching the girl's hands or feet with a controller will cause it to stick to the controller **(Default: True)**

 - **Gaze Control** - Enable/disable selecting any menu item by looking at it for more than 1 second **(Default: False)**